jbedette/prowl/Documentation/README_DEVELOPERS.md

 - Has an endpoint, the player runs out of hp and dies.

 Taking these points as existing functionality, further development should focus on expanding or creating the following systems.
 Many of these concepts have been partially implemented and already are attatched to the game actors.

     Overview of development goals:

         The player and their home island should seek to achieve victory over the other islands in the archipelago.
 What victory entails is not yet determined.
 Through several branching gameplans of accruing economic might, martial prowess, or diplomatic strength, the player should seek to build an advantage over the npcs that are also attempting to achieve their similar goals through one of the delineated paths.
         As this game seeks to be procedurally generated and replayable, these systems and goals should be generated during game creation.

-    Granular Development points:
+## Granular Development points:

 1. Combat

 - Player should be able to engage in combat with npc ships.

 - This should use the Weapon Component to modify hp damage done.

 - There should be a reward garnered from defeating an npc ship.

 2. Economy

 - Currently the Player can buy food in exchange for money.

 - Implement selling resources at islands.

 - Implement the purchase of the remaining resources, Wood and Metal, and the weapon components from the islands.

 3. Player should be associated with an island and be able to garner resources when docking with home island.

 - Create an island development system where money, wood, and metal can be spent to modify the home island to increase the amount of resources the player receives from docking with their home island.

 4. Player functions.

 - A level up system where permanent upgrades can be applied to the player.

 - An inventory system where more than 1 item may be stored, for example a ship should be able to hold more than 1 weapon and switch between them.

 5. Actor systems.

 - Ships should be able to permanently improve

 - Islands should be able to improve or decline

 6. Ai systems

 The npc ships are currently generated only once and slowly run out of hp and die.
 This is fine for a proof of concept, but is a poor gameloop for an actual game.

 AI Ships

-- AI controlled ships(AICS) should be generated as the game progresses from non -player associated islands
+- AI controlled ships(AICS) should be generated as the game progresses from non-player associated islands

 - AICS should have a power level associated with them based on their strength.